josephcslater/Introduction_to_Python/README.rst

 - Go to `the repository for this class in your web browser`_.

 - You should be able to see a green button that says ``Clone or Download``. ``Clone``. **You do not want download as it will prevent me from being able to help you should things go wrong.** This will allow you to update it in the future.
 Download means you start from scratch each time.

-Please allow the`GitHub Desktop`_ to create the folder GitHub in your Documents folder.
+- Please allow the`GitHub Desktop`_ to **create the folder GitHub in your Documents folder.
 Trust me.
-You will want it there eventually, and moving it later creates a lot of unnecessary headaches.
-If you really dig in, you can figure it out.
+You will want it there eventually, and moving it later creates a lot of unnecessary headaches.** If you really dig in, you can figure it out.
 I have.
 I didn't do this on my personal machine and still regret it.
-There is NO benefit to not going with the default.
+There is NO benefit to not going with the default. **GO WITH THE DEFAULT LOCATION**.

 Platform Differences